kartheekmidde/grpc-demo/README.md

 - `@grpc/proto-loader`
     - Loads .proto files and converts them into JS
     - Parses .proto files to generate the necessary service and message definitions used by @grpc/grpc-js

+## Run the application
+- Hit `node cricket_server.js` on first terminal
+- Hit `node cricket_client.js` on second terminal to see the messages interchanged using grpc